 Submission of an application pack which is then reviewed by a panel including the Commissioner, a Chief Officer from OPCC and Cumbria Constabulary to assess the project.
 This will include:

 - Reviewing the evidence that this is not currently being provided in Cumbria

 - Assessing the project against the evaluation criteria contained within the application pack

 Attending a meeting with the panel to talk through your application.
 This will be your opportunity to explain how you will achieve the outcomes and the processes involved.
 Also this will be an opportunity for us to meet the team delivering the project.

-To view the application pack, please click here.
+To view the guidance notes, please click here.

 To download the application form, please click here.

 To download the end of project evaluation report template, please click here.